 A well-defined compensation strategy will incorporate legal requirements to ensure the organization is in compliance with all federal and state laws.

-As with any other business process, the structure is important.
+As with any other business process, the structure of your compensation program is important.

-Develop an annual review process, salary audit, raise process timeline, and make sure someone is responsible for all compensation areas.
+Develop an annual review process that includes a salary audit, establishing a raise process timeline, and making sure someone is responsible for all compensation areas.

 A comprehensive compensation strategy can be the foundation for creating an environment that recognizes and rewards employee performance and helps to establish a strong culture of employee engagement.

 Organizations are only as successful as their approach to hiring the right people, setting clear expectations, managing performance, and recognizing and rewarding employees for a job well done.

 A compensation strategy is the first step in getting the right people in the door and keeping them.

 There are lots of great books that can help you get started with building your compensation strategy.

 The Compensation Handbook might be additional help for you and a great resource to add to your library!